If you are a high school student interested in:

 The 4-H camping experience will help youth ages 6 to 19 develop life skills in areas such as building self-esteem, responsibility, decision-making, cooperation, social skills, sharing, leadership, and teamwork.
 Camping offers youth the opportunity to do experiential learning activities in a setting that is not available in everyday life.
 They will experience positive peer and adult relationships.
 You do not have to be a 4-H member to participate.
 More information is available at the NC 4-H website.

-Students learn about careers in plant science and veterinary medicine.
+Students learn about careers in plant science.
 They will listen to lectures, conduct laboratory experiments, and participate in workshops and field trips.
 Students live on campus and participate in character- and team-building exercises.
-For more information, visit The Science House website.
+For more information, visit the USDA website.

 High school students are invited to spend a week learning the many facets of the Department of Horticultural Science.
 HSSI students will participate in workshops and explore career opportunities in horticulture.
 Students will live in residence halls, experience campus life at NC State, and engage in leadership development, and enjoy evening entertainment and team-building activities.
 Visit the HSSI website to learn more about the Horticultural Science Summer Institute.